team-thunderfoot/wysiwyg-content-sanity/README.md

 ### lists

-Styles the default wordpress blocks.
+Styles the default sanity blocks.
 Unordered list artworks can be circles, squares or images, it depends on the variables we add ($X-artwork-X).
 If they're circles or squares they can be filled or just bordered.
 > Note: Variables named $second-level-artwork-X or $third-level-artwork-X should only be added in case we want a different value for them than for the other levels.